jsummers/deark/readme.md

        For RISC OS formats, append the file type to the output filename.
     -opt deflatecodec=native
        Use Deark's native "Deflate" decompressor when possible, instead of miniz.
-It is experimental and much slower, but could be useful for debugging and educational purposes.
+It is much slower, but could be useful for debugging and educational purposes.
 -id
    Stop after the format identification phase.
 This can be used to show what module Deark will run, without actually running it.